 The games currently supported by Gorrion are Chess, Go, Havannah, Hex, Onyx, Othello ( Reversi ), Pente and Unlur, Y. Here are short descriptions of each of these games, together with links to the full rules.

 Go ( Baduk, Weiqi ) is the classic game of territory.
 It is one of the oldest board games known.
 Players take turn to create areas of territory and at the same time to form secure groups of stones.
 Captures of unsecured groups of stones can be made.
-This is a professionally played game, enjoyed throughout the word.
+This is a professionally played game, enjoyed throughout the world.
 Board sizes are 19x19, 13x13, 9x9.

 [ Introduction to Go ] ( external site )

-Players aim to form one of three types of connection: an enclosing circuit, or a link that connects any two corners of the board or one that connects any three edges.
+Players aim to form one of three types of connection: an enclosing circuit, a link that connects two corners of the board or one that connects any three edges.
 A game is drawn if neither player is able to form a connection.
 This is possible, but rare.

 [ Full rules for Havannah ]